FrancescJR/another-example-challenge/README.md

 think this is too much over complication just to follow the books, so I am happy by having this part on the create subject handler command.

-I am not using any command bus at this stage of the development, but that could be an upgrade.

 #### Tests

 I am using prophecy here to try to follow the given when then